ThePhD/ThePhD.github.io/_posts/2018-12-03-The San Diego Aftermath.md

 # Things Unseen

 My deepest apologies to Rein Halbersma and Cicada for not getting [p0330 - Literal Suffixes for size_t and ptrdiff_t](/vendor/future_cxx/papers/d0330.html) looked at in time; I could not be in EWGI while the `std::out_ptr` review in LEWGI was ongoing to take advantage of overflow time. p0330 remained unscheduled throughout the week.
 The good news is I will still advocate for Literal Suffixes in Kona 2019, since it is an absolutely tiny and reasonable feature that probably shouldn't be shuttered into C++23 since it was originally almost put into C++17 before the original author ran out of steam.
 I also sent an e-mail out to the internal reflector to get some bikeshed discussions out of the way as well.
-Still, we are in a feature freeze so it may just be objected or not seen on those grounds, and it'll end up in C++23 anyways.
+Still, we are in a feature freeze so it may just be objected or not seen on procedural grounds, and it'll end up in C++23 anyways.

-On the bright side, I have some [cool, hip slides](/vendor/future_cxx/papers/presentations/d0330.pdf) for the feature already so at least my work is done in that department.
+On the bright side, I have [some cool, hip slides](/vendor/future_cxx/papers/presentations/d0330.pdf) for the feature already so at least my work is done in that department.

 # EWGI Battle Standings